mpontillo/tap13/README.md

 each file (assumed to contain TAP version 13 results) specified as an argument, and output a summary of the test results.

-This tool is primarily intended for testing the library itself.
+This tool is primarily intended for testing the library itself; users of this library should consume the `Results` and `Test` structs.

 # Bugs

-The parser does not currently interpret or store YAML output, or comments specified as directives on the same line as a test run.

 Bugs are [tracked on the GitHub issues page](https://github.com/mpontillo/tap13/issues).